I’m not a control freak, I’m just anxious

-The invites had been sent out months ago, and everything looked like it had been carefully planed ( croquet on the lawn, Pimms refreshments, followed by food, entertainments and camping on the lawn) so despite my high levels of anxiety at the moment and not knowing anyone else other than my friend and her fella and the hubby I felt ok about going.
+The invites had been sent out months ago.
+Everything looked like it had been carefully planed ( croquet on the lawn, Pimms refreshments, followed by food, entertainments and camping on the lawn).
+So despite my high levels of anxiety at the moment and not knowing anyone else other than my friend and her fella and the hubby I felt ok about going.

 Why are plans important for anxious people?

 People with anxiety worry.
 This may sound very obvious.
 But what people with little experience of anxiety may not realise is just how much we can find to worry about.